 - Evaluate and assess the use of technology to support cyber security goals and objectives

-- Participate in forensic analysis of cyber incidents and assist in recovery of operations
+- Participate in the investigation of cyber incidents and assist in recovery of operations

 - Formulate, update, and communicate short- and long-term organizational cyber security strategies and policies